bustercopley/wb/BUILDING.md

 cmake --build build --config Release
 ```

+For building and running tests (in developer mode), see the `HACKING.md` file.

 ### Building with MSVC

 Note that MSVC by default is not standards compliant and you need to pass some